Xavilien/emmabot/text/stage3.md

 Fill up your database first, from your contacts, listing them down does not mean you will be reaching out to them, this exercise simply gives you a more macro view of your battleground, which will come in handy for the other Levels ahead.

 Make a COPY and complete 15 AMRE before you can progress to the next Level.

 Send them to this chat in a zip file once you’re done.

 Highly focused and disciplined advisors will only need: 10 days to complete this.
-But of course should you need a time extension, do let us know!

 Looking forward to your AMRE by *<insert date> 2359H* 😊